Governance Foundation

 ChatGPT, Copilot, Claude guardrails

-Practical guidance addressing the tools NZ employees are already using.
-Covers which platforms are approved and under what licence terms, prohibited inputs including client data and iwi-sensitive information, output accuracy verification, and intellectual property considerations under NZ law.
+Practical governance for the AI tools NZ employees are already using, because generative AI adoption has outpaced policy development in most organisations.
+Covers approved platforms and licence terms, prohibited inputs including client data and iwi-sensitive information, output accuracy verification to mitigate hallucination risks, intellectual property considerations under the Copyright Act, and Fair Trading Act 1986 obligations for consumer-facing AI-generated content.

 Platform Approvals Prohibited Inputs IP Considerations